pablo-meier/ghostlight/docs/pitch.md

 I'm doing.

 If you know of others, let me know!
-I was going to tweet a photo at NewPlayExchange wearing aviators and smoking from a vape pen, with "I'M COMING FOR YOU, NEWPLAYX" but figured that might be in poor taste.
-In my mind it's friendly competition, but I'd also like to work together with whoever's out
-there: one of the links a person, organization, or play can add, aside from the usual Tumblr/Facebook/Twitter types is their NewPlayExchange link.
+I was going to tweet a photo at NewPlayExchange wearing aviator sunglasses, smoking from a vape pen, with "I'M COMING FOR YOU, NEWPLAYX" but figured that might be in poor taste.
+In my mind it's friendly competition, but I'd also like to work together with whoever's out there: one of the links a person, organization, or play can add, aside from the usual Tumblr/Facebook/Twitter types is their NewPlayExchange link.